hexojs/site/source/docs/index.md

 ---
 title: Documentation
 ---
 Welcome to the Hexo documentation.
 If you encounter any problems when using Hexo, have a look at the [troubleshooting guide](troubleshooting.html), raise an issue on [GitHub](https://github.com/hexojs/hexo/issues) or start a topic on the [Google Group](https://groups.google.com/group/hexo).

 ## What is Hexo?

 Hexo is a fast, simple and powerful blog framework.
-You write posts in [Markdown](http://daringfireball.net/projects/markdown/) (or other languages) and Hexo generates static files with a beautiful theme in seconds.
+You write posts in [Markdown](http://daringfireball.net/projects/markdown/) (or other markup languages) and Hexo generates static files with a beautiful theme in seconds.

 ## Installation

 It only takes a few minutes to set up Hexo.
-If you encounter a problem and can't find the solution here, please [submit a GitHub issue](https://github.com/hexojs/hexo/issues) and I'll try to solve it.
+If you encounter a problem and can't find the solution here, please [submit a GitHub issue](https://github.com/hexojs/hexo/issues) and we'll help.

 {% youtube ARted4RniaU %}